-Extremadura is a very large autonomous region, and consist of two provinces, BADAJOZ and CACERES.
+EXTREMADURA is a very large autonomous region, and consists of two provinces, BADAJOZ and CACERES.
 The jewel of Extremadura is the historic town MERIDA, the capital.
-It is a world of traditional Spanish living and customs, with hardly any foreigners very few tourists outside of the main towns and above al a land of glorious countryside.
+It is a world of traditional Spanish living and customs, with hardly any foreigners, very few tourists outside of the main towns and above all a land of glorious countryside.
 Monuments everywhere, three main Roman theatres, amphitheatre, museum, a Roman bridge, the longest in Roman Spain, now a footbridge, over the Guadiana river.
 Aqueducts over 5 miles running through Merida, the Alcazaba built in 835 from remains of a Roman fort is located near the roman bridge designed to protect, great views from the top.
 Temple of Diana right in center of town is a strange looking ruin consisting of several columns.

-Badajoz is close to the Portuguese border and Badajoz city is the administrative capital of the province.
-The historic town of a world of traditional Spanish living and customs, with hardly any foreigners very few tourist outside of the main towns and above all a land of glorious countryside. and Merida is the capital of Badajoz.
+BADAJOZ is close to the Portuguese border, Badajoz city is the administrative capital of the province.
+The historic town of a world of traditional Spanish living and customs, with hardly any foreigners, very few tourist outside of the main towns and above all a land of glorious countryside.

 The whole area around Orellana is akin to the English Lake District but on a larger scale and with a lot less rain and virtually no tourists.
 The lakes (Orellana, Zujar, Garcia Sola and Serena) are among the largest reservoirs in Europe.
 Summers are long and hot but comfortable by a cooling breeze off the lake, winters tend to be short and cold in the mornings and evenings but with frequent sunshine, frosts are extremely rare.